DonutsDevil/Store-It/README.md

  ## Date Checks
  <img src="Images/dateView.jpg" width="150">  <img src="Images/dates.jpg" width="150">

  User can keep track of which product is sold when and to whom by clicking on the date tab below besides the home tab, Here days are show in the circle and months and year are shown as text on screen.
- To view the product details user shoudl long press on a particular product name to view its details.
+To view the product details user should long press on  particular product name to view its details.

  ## Profit View
  <img src="Images/profitView.jpg" width="150">